Kylstreak/Better-Deep-Dark/README.md

   - Helmet
     - Echolocation - Counteracts the darkness effect
   - Chestplate
     - All consuming - When a player takes damage a 50% of it is consumed by the chestplate and emmited as a sound.
-Sound strength is equal to the amount of damage taken
+Sound strength is equal to the amount of damage taken.
+This ability can be toggled on or off using the keybind (default: j)
   - Leggings
     - Abyssal Fortitude - Grants permanent resistance 2 while the player is below y = 0 or in the deep dark dimension
   - Boots